cmgrier/BeachBotsMQP/README.md

 # BeachBots MQP
-This is the repository for the Beach Cleaner MQP
+This is the repository for the BeachBots MQP
 ## Dependencies

 ## ROS